Hectoris919/CSP-Pokemon-Models/README.md

 ---

-Models imported into the `csmc` (clip studio modeler character) format by Hectoris919
+Models imported into the `csmc` (clip studio modeler character, for bipeds) and `csmo` (clip studio modeler object, for non-bipeds) format by Hectoris919

 A special thanks to TC-96 ([Tumblr](https://xxtc-96xx.tumblr.com/), [DeviantArt](https://www.deviantart.com/tc-96), [Ko-Fi](https://ko-fi.com/tckofi)) for recreating some of the textures that were missing!